 On September 4, 2023, the Court ordered the State to immediately adopt all necessary measures to effectively protect the life and personal integrity of Jorge Luis Salas Arenas, Dolly Carmela Manrique Zúñiga, Pamela del Carmen Salas, Héctor Salas Arenas, and Dulmis Fresia Manrique Zúñiga.
-It also required the State to maintain the security and protection arrangements in place for the family; to continue to investigate the harassment and threats to which the family had been subjected and thereby reduce the threats to the life and personal integrity of Mr. Salas Arenas and his family; and to take pertinent steps to ensure that the measures to protect the life and personal integrity of Mr. Salas Arenas and his family were planned and implemented with the participation of the beneficiaries' representatives.
+It also required the State to maintain the security and protection arrangements in place for the family; to continue to investigate the harassment and threats to which the family had been subjected and thereby reduce the threats to the life and personal integrity of Mr. Salas Arenas and his family; and to take pertinent steps to ensure that the measures to protect the life and personal integrity of the beneficiaries' representatives.